 However, one study from this month demonstrated that there was a worrying link between going gluten-free and type II diabetes.
 According to a study conducted by Harvard University, there was evidence that showed either eating small amounts of gluten or avoiding it altogether "increases the danger of diabetes by as much as 13%."

 But removing whole grains from your diet can have another undesirable effect.
-Gluten can be a major source of fibre that's integral to our bowels functioning properly, this means that you might create other health problems.
-“The average American diet is deficient in fibre," says Daniel A. Leffler, MD, who is also an assistant professor of medicine at Harvard Medical School.
+Gluten can be a major source of fiber that's integral to our bowels functioning properly, so this means that you might create other health problems.
+“The average American diet is deficient in fiber," says Daniel A. Leffler, MD, who is also an assistant professor of medicine at Harvard Medical School.
 "Take away whole wheat, and the problem gets worse."

 In fact, the researchers say the risk of heart disease could actually be greater with a gluten-free diet, as those who "severely restrict gluten intake may also significantly limit their intake of whole grains, which may actually be associated with adverse cardiovascular outcomes."